 The majesty palm likes plenty of water.
 This palm species grows along watercourses and in moist areas in nature where it has plenty of access to water.

 The majesty palm light requirements are simple.
-These palms prefer plenty of direct sunlight when mature.
-When they are young, they must be able to survive in the understory until they are tall enough to compete with their neighbors for light.
+These palms prefer plenty of direct light when mature.
+When they are baby palms, they must be able to survive like understory plants until they are tall enough to compete with their neighbors for light.
 By this logic, these palms are better suited to temporary indoor cultivation.

-Fortunately, they are slow-growing and can survive in bright indirect light when grown indoors.
+Fortunately, they are slow-growing and can tolerate medium indirect light when grown indoors.
 Nevertheless, they should have access to as much light as possible to really thrive.
 Rotating the container from time to time will provide more even access to light for plants grown near windows.

+If you want to place your palm in a bright corner, make sure it is not exposed to direct sunlight.
 If you are overwintering your plant indoors, it is important to adjust the exposure to light gradually when you move it back outdoors in the spring.
-A sudden increase or decrease in light exposure and temperature can be stressful to your plant.
+A sudden increase or decrease in light exposure and temperature can be stressful to your tropical plant.

 Temperature and Humidity

-These majestic plants need both high humidity and high temperatures to replicate their preferred natural environment.
+This majestic plant prefers high humidity and high temperatures to replicate their preferred natural environment.
 These conditions are not always easy to recreate in the home environment.

 A south-facing room with large windows and increased humidity by means of a humidifier or daily misting will bring the best results.
 If you have the space, a position in the bathroom or kitchen would be ideal.